timothy-huang/my_blog/_posts/2022-05-17-Why I rebuilt my blog with Jekyll.md

 For the last 3 years, I used a crappy Wordpress website for my blog.
 Now, I'm using Jekyll, and you should too.

-I paid Bluehost a $100 to host my website for three years, and I paid Namecheap another $12 a year for my domain name.
-However, I never got around to writing much because the experience sucked.
+I paid Bluehost $100 to host my website for three years, and I paid Namecheap another $12 a year for my domain name.
+But I never got around to writing much because the experience sucked.

 My website had an ugly watermark at the bottom because I was using a free Wordpress theme, and I was too lazy to figure out how to customize a theme for myself.
-Also, the platform I was writing on (Wordpress.com) was bloated with features --- I had no idea what I was looking at half the time.
+Also, the platform I was writing on (Wordpress.com) was bloated with features.
+I had no idea what I was looking at half the time.

+This year, I want to get in the habit of writing more.
+I thought about hopping on my Wordpress website, but I was already dreading the thought of navigating the bloat.

+And that's when I remembered --- I can code!

-This year, I want to get in the habit of writing more, so I decided to use my 4 years of computer science education to build a better blog.
+So I decided to use my 4 years of computer science education to build a better blog.

 Turns out making a clean-looking blog isn't that hard.
 You don't need to study CS for 4 years.
 Check out the [Jekyll docs][jekyll-docs] and about an hour of [video tutorials from Giraffe Academy][giraffe-academy-videos], and you'll have a new site up and running in an afternoon.